o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

   + Large numbers of users &rArr; scalability
   + One person per ID

+## Thanks to

+* Aaron Bale who came with the idea, and has good ideas on the non-technical side.

+  Also for helping me

+* Ethereum!

+* Joris Bontje (Pikapay) for hosting this.

 ## Questions/Responses from the audience
 <img src="bitvote_logo.png">

+## Appendix: notes

+* The browser will likely not be the only way;

+  anyone is free to develop ways to get data from and send transactions too Ethereum contracts.

+* We have a wiki on [bitvote.github.io/wiki](https://bitvote.github.io/wiki).

 ## Appendix: Scaling